Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Results

-Unlike Section~\ref{sec:input_ensemble}, our ablations TrEn and TTA yield only one response, therefore we can directly evaluate for correctness and quantify transfer using transfer scores as defined in~\citet{goldman2025eclektic}.
-The score is defined as below.
+Unlike the ensembling in Section~\ref{sec:input_ensemble}, TrEn yields only one response.
+Therefore, we can directly evaluate for correctness and quantify transfer using transfer scores defined in~\citet{goldman2025eclektic} as summarized below:

 Higher values of the score indicate better overall performance and transfer.
-The score is 100 only if Source and Target accuracy are perfect, therefore sub-perfect score need not indicate high cross-lingual gap.
-In Table~\ref{tab:results:input_ensemble}, we show the transfer score for our ablations on various models.
+The score is 100 only if source and target accuracies are perfect, and thus sub-perfect scores need not indicate high cross-lingual gaps.

-We observe from Table~\ref{tab:results:input_ensemble}: (1) a consistent improvement in transfer scores from TrEn-1 to TrEn-5.
-(2) As expected, TTA-1 performs even better and has consistently good transfer scores with no consistent improvement from TTA-1 to TTA-3.
-TTA is not effective on some models like GPT-5-mini and Deepseek because they failed to follow the instruction.